oleksandr-romashko/goit-react-hw-04-images/README.md

-#  goit-react-hw-03-image-finder
+# goit-react-hw-04-images

+This is refactored application [goit-react-hw-03-image-finder](https://github.com/oleksandr-romashko/goit-react-hw-03-image-finder) using React hooks instead of classes.

-This is homework for the React HTTP requests.
+This is homework for the React HTTP requests and React hooks topics.

 ## Live page